dodevops/terraform-azure-postgresql/README.md

 ### allowed\_ips

 Description: A hash of permissions to access the database server by ip.
 The hash key is the name suffix and each value
 has a start and an end value.

-For public access set start\_ip\_address to 0.0.0.0 and end\_ip\_address to
+* For public access set start to 0.0.0.0 and end to 255.255.255.255.
-    255.255.255.255.
+* For access from all Azure services set start and end to 0.0.0.0

 This variable is not used if public\_access = false.

 Type: